 Germany is one of just a handful of nations that offers free university education, along with Denmark, Norway, Finland and Sweden.
 Germany’s 16 states abolished tuition fees for undergraduate students at all public universities in 2014.
 Therefore, domestic and international students can study for free, paying just a small administration fee per semester.

-However, from 2017 non-EU students will pay for study in the Baden-Wurttemberg area, which includes the universities of Freiburg, Heidelberg, Hohenheim, Karlsruhe, Konstanz, Mannhein, Stuttgart, Tübingen and Ulm.
-It will cost €1,500 (£1,324) per semester for a first degree at these universities and €650 (£574) per semester for a second degree.
-There are exemptions for non-EU students who have gained a higher education entrance qualification in Germany, international students from Erasmus member sates, students with permanent residency in Europe and refugees who have a right to stay in Germany.
+However, since 2017 non-EU students have had to pay to study in the Baden-Wurttemberg area, which includes the universities of Freiburg, Heidelberg, Hohenheim, Karlsruhe, Konstanz, Mannhein, Stuttgart, Tübingen and Ulm.
+It costs €1,500 per semester for a first degree at these universities and €650 per semester for a second degree.
+There are exemptions for non-EU students who have gained a higher education entrance qualification in Germany, international students from Erasmus member states, students with permanent residency in Europe and refugees who have a right to stay in Germany.
 These fees are also not applicable to doctoral students.

 Graduate employability: top universities in Germany ranked by employers

 Everything you need to know about studying in Germany

 Students in Germany are advised to budget €930 per month for living expenses.
 Rent is the most expensive of these costs.
 The average annual living cost in Germany is €11,208 (including rent, food, cultural events and utilities), although in bigger cities this cost could be higher.

 An undergraduate degree in Germany lasts three to four years, therefore students should expect to spend €33,624 on living costs during an entire three-year degree.

 German students should factor in €20-30 per month for study costs and learning materials.